AbzRaider/vendor_nothing_thermalboost/README.md

   - Updated Module Installer
   - Added Game Boost Support for the above-mentioned 120Hz titles

-* v2.0.0
+* v2.5.0
    -----
-* Fixed NOS 2.5.6 Performance Regression Issue
+* Added NOS 2.6.0 Support
-* Added Supoort for CarX Drift Racing 2
+* Perfomance Mode from Game Bar Now Unlocks 3Ghz on CPU and 900Mhz on GPU on all apps you enable it.
-* Fixed Magisk Compatibility
+* Retained A13 Compatibility

 ## Feedback